 - (a) the desirability of sustaining and enhancing the significance of heritage assets, and putting them to viable uses consistent with their conservation; - (b) the wider social, cultural, economic and environmental benefits that conservation of the historic environment can bring; - (c) the desirability of new development making a positive contribution to local character and distinctiveness; and - (d) opportunities to draw on the contribution made by the historic environment to the character of a place. - 7.3.
 For the reasons as set out above, the allocation of this site has potential to cause harm to designated heritage assets and would not therefore achieve the objectives of positive plan-making for the conservation of the historic environment.
 The draft policy wording makes no provision for mitigation measures to reduce and/or avoid harm to built heritage assets. - 7.4.
-This may reflect the Council's own, inadequate heritage impact assessment included within the evidence base for the Regulation 19 draft plan (South Norfolk Village Clusters Housing Allocations Plan: Heritage Impact Assessments').
-This fails to make a full assessment of significance of these assets and the contribution made by setting against the attributes set out in the best practice checklists cited above, and consequently fails to identify the potential for adverse impact by virtue of the erosion of their agricultural setting - 7.5.
+The potential for harm is not identified in the heritage impact assessment prepared by South Norfolk District Council ('South Norfolk Village Clusters Housing Allocations Plan: Heritage Impact Assessments'2) as part of the evidence base for the Regulation 19 draft plan, which is considered here to be flawed and inadequate.
+It fails to make a full assessment of the significance of these assets and the contribution made by setting against the attributes set out in the best practice checklists cited above ,and consequently fails to identify the potential for adverse impact by virtue of the erosion of their agricultural setting - 7.5.
 The assessment fails to identify the historic significance of Old Hall as a former farmhouse with attendant listed former agricultural outbuildings.
-By extension, the assessment fails to acknowledge the contribution that land which shares a historic functional relationship with the farmstead makes to its significance.
-It also fails to acknowledge the contribution that the agricultural setting makes to an experience of the farmstead, including an ability to understand and appreciate their former function as historic agricultural buildings.
+The significance is solely given to derive from their architecture and age.
+No reference is made to their historic interest as part of the agricultural traditions of this part of rural Norfolk.